elkl87/timechimp-backend-assessment/README.md

 ## Setup

 - Fork this repo
-- Create a directory `C:\TimeChimpPackages` and copy all packages from `./packages` to this directory
+- Create a directory `C:\TimeChimpPackages` and copy all packages from `./packages` to this directory (or change path in ./nuget.config)

 ## Run